Internet Banking Agreement

 - You must have a valid Access ID and Password to logon.

-- If no action is taken for twenty (20) minutes, you will be automatically logged off the Service.
+- If no action is taken for thirty (30) minutes, you will be automatically logged off the Service

 If you permit another person to use the Service or give them your Access ID or Password, you are responsible for transfers, payments or advances that person makes from the deposit and credit accounts linked to your Service registration even if that person exceeds your authorization.

 Business Days/Hours of Operation.
-Our business hours are 9 a.m. to 4 p.m.
-Central Standard Time (CST), Monday through Friday, except bank holidays.
-The business hours at our Bassett office branch are 9 a.m. to 4 p.m.
+Our lobby business hours in Stuart, Atkinson, Bassett, and O'Neill, NE, are 9 a.m. to 4 p.m.
+Central Standard Time (CST), Monday through Friday, except bank holidays and on Wednesdays in Stuart.
+Our drive up teller hours in O'Neill are 9:00 a.m. to 4:00 p.m.
+CST Monday through Friday.
+Our drive up teller hours in Atkinson and Bassett are 8:30 a.m. to 4 p.m.
 CST Monday, Tuesday, Thursday, and Friday.
-Wednesday business hours are 9 a.m. to 5:30 p.m.
-The Stuart office is also open for business on Saturday evening 7 p.m. – 8:30 p.m.
+Wednesday drive up teller hours in Atkinson and Bassett are 8:30 a.m. to 5:30 p.m.
+CST and the lobby hours in Stuart on Wednesdays are 9 a.m. to 5:30 p.m.
+CST.
 Although payments and transfers can be completed only on business days, the Service is available 24 hours a day, seven days a week.
 At certain times, some or all of the Internet Banking or Online Financial Services may not be available due to system maintenance or reasons beyond The Tri-County Bank's control.
 The Tri-County Bank does not warrant that Internet Banking or Online Financial Services will be available at all times.
 When unavailable, you may use an automated teller machine ("ATM").

 An Online Financial Service transaction initiated prior to 6:00 p.m.
 CST on a banking day is posted to your account the same day.
 All transfers, payments or advances completed after 6:00 p.m.
-CST, or on a non-banking day (includes Saturday evening), will be posted the following banking day.
+CST or on a non-banking day will be posted the following banking day.

 c.
 Requirements.
-To access Online Financial Services you must have a Windows Internet Explorer 7.0, 8.0 and 9.0, Firefox 3, Safari 4, Opera 9 or any compatible web browser and 128 bit data encryption.
+TTo access Online Financial Services you must have a Windows Internet Explorer 8.0, 9.0, and 11.0, Firefox 3, Safari 4, Opera 9 or any compatible web browser and 128 bit data encryption.
 In addition to compatible software, you must have an Access ID and Password.

 d.
 Eligible Accounts.
 Any account that purports to require two or more signatures on any item drawn against the account is not eligible for Online Financial Services.
 If an account is established and added to the Online Banking Financial Services, you acknowledge that such provision is solely for your personal or internal control purposes.
 The provision(s) shall not be binding on us, unless we have entered into a separate agreement (other than the signature card or depository authority documentation).